R2-D2 FAQ´s

 - What you will need most are not tools or

-stopped by the inevitable setbacks.
-I think I built about four sets of
+by the inevitable setbacks.
+I think I built about four sets of feet,

-learn it.
-Your local public library will have some books about that
+Your local public library will have some books about that subject.

-subject.
-Maybe you will even learn something valuable for a future
+Maybe you will even learn something valuable for a future profession !

 - "Which skills will I need ?"